MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-manage-autopatch-groups.md

 >
 > Use the [Policy health feature](../operate/windows-autopatch-policy-health-and-remediation.md) to restore these groups, if needed.
 For more information, see [restore deployment groups](../operate/windows-autopatch-policy-health-and-remediation.md#restore-deployment-groups).

-### Autopatch group rename
+### Rename an Autopatch group

 - **Status: Active**

-The Windows Autopatch team is aware that the Windows Autopatch service doesn't allow the rename of Autopatch groups yet.
+You can't rename an Autopatch group yet.
 The Autopatch group name is appended to all deployment ring names in the Autopatch group.
+Windows Autopatch is currently developing the rename feature.

 > [!IMPORTANT]
 > During the public preview, if you try to rename either the [Update rings](/mem/intune/protect/windows-10-update-rings) or [feature updates](/mem/intune/protect/windows-10-feature-updates) for Windows 10 and later policies directly in the Microsoft Intune end-user experience, the policy names are reverted back to the name defined by the Autopatch group end-user experience interface.

-The Windows Autopatch team is currently developing the rename feature and plan to make it available during public preview.